maksimenkovl/brain_activity_in_ethical_AV_decisions/README.md

 ### Processing brain activity data for each subject.

-At this step, we use files containing raw EEG data (check folder _raw_eeg_data_) along with the generated protocols.
+At this step, we use files containing raw EEG data (check folder _raw_eeg_data_) along with the generated protocols (check them in folder _protocols_).
 For instance, for the first subject’s video-based scenes, we utilize ‘1_video_raw.edf’ and ‘protocol_1_Video.xlsx’ as the data file and protocol file, respectively.

 Then, we execute the MATLAB file ‘EEG_PREPROCESSING_VIDEO.m’ that performs the following processing steps: